The History of Car Features

-If you’re in the market for a new car, there’s a good chance you’ll want one packed with features such as satellite navigation, heated seats, air conditioning and maybe a sunroof.
+If you want to sell your old car and you’re in the market for a new car, there’s a good chance you’ll want one packed with features such as satellite navigation, heated seats, air conditioning and maybe a sunroof.
 And there’ll be some features, such as airbags and power steering, you’ll expect as standard.

 Have you ever wondered where these automotive innovations started though?
 If so, you’re in luck as we’ve compiled a quick history of car features…